Object databases and collections

-On the right side, you can toggle between seeing all your entities and the database dashboard.
+On the right side, you can toggle between seeing all your objects and the database dashboard.
 Let's see what this is useful for.

 The database dashboard

 As soon as you have hundreds of pages in your space browsing through all of them can be overwhelming.
 Your database dashboard is a curated view that helps you not get lost in your second brain.
 Let's start at the top.

 Here you have a section with collections.
 Collections are units to organize your database.
-You can think of collections as something like a folder within your database that holds multiple entities.
+You can think of collections as something like a folder within your database that holds multiple objects.
 But they are way more powerful than that, as we will explore in a second.

 The section below is your inbox.
 Capacities automatically looks for all pages that you did not organize in collections yet and displays the ones you created last.
 That way you can create a new web link or a new image from everywhere without thinking about where it gets stored.
 Later you can come back to your database and organize them in collections if you want.

 The last section shows the pages you edited last.
-These are the entities you are currently working on.
+These are the objects you are currently working on.
 If you want to get an overview of your current work next time you just need to open your database dashboard.

 More on collections

 Let's create a collection in your weblinks database.
 You can give your collection a name first if you want.
 On the top right, you can do two things: First, add existing content to your collection or remove them.
 And second, create a new entry.